jboullion/VueTube/Readme.md

 ## Future Plans

-Admin area for adding and editing channels!

 Currently using a simple PHP PDO API for simplicity.
-Ideally we will migrate to a Symfony Skeleton API.
+Ideally we will migrate to a Symfony Skeleton API, but that might be more hassle than it is worth

+Adding more admin functionality: Sync Channels.

+Adding support for subdomains in order to access separate databases / tables for different catalogs.